frasertweedale/notes-redhat/design/pki-sub-ca.rst

 Consideration should also be given to allowing users to opt out of this behaviour and (manually) transport keys themselves, should they wish.

+Key replication service
+'''''''''''''''''''''''

+A small service will be written to facilitiate distribution of new signing keys to replica.
+This service will be a dependency of Dogtag as well as other projects.
+It will not be part of FreeIPA itself, becaues Dogtag cannot depend on FreeIPA.

+The plan as it currently stands:

+- Prototype in python; nail down the API
+- From the prototype, formally specify the protocol
+- Implementations can then be written in other languages as needed
+- Investigate options for pluggable authorization

+If the key replication service is a "pull" mechanism, replicas must request the key as soon as they are aware of the creation of a new sub-CA.

+We should provide a convenient way for users to manage key distribution themselves if they do not want to, or cannot run the key replication service.
+This could be scoped for later work.

 Ade's suggestion